pjaskulski/scans_transcripts/README.md

 ![Screen](/doc/highlighting_entity_names.jpg)

-Experimental function of searching for found entity names in the scan - the names are marked with frames and the read text is placed above the frame, which allows for a quick comparison of the text with the actual content of the scan.
+BOX - experimental function for marking entity names in the scan.
+The names are marked with frames, and the name read by the model is placed above the frame (on yellow background).
+This allows you to quickly compare the name with the actual content of the scan.
+See the screenshot below.

 ![Screen](/doc/entity_names_on_scan.jpg)